 The rating reaffirmation factors in Petronet LNG Limited's (PLL) favourable business risk profile, its robust contractual structure which addresses critical risks in existing regasification operations and new projects, and the company's demonstrated track record in running regasification operations profitably.
-The ratings also factor in PLL's superior financial flexibility because of its strong parentage and very low external debt on its books.
+The ratings also factor in PLL's superior financial flexibility because of its strong parentage and no external debt on its books at present.
 Further, the company has a healthy liquidity position with cash and investments of more than Rs.
-7,000 crore as on September 30, 2023.
-These factors, coupled with healthy profit generation, translate into robust debt protection metrics (interest coverage of 18.74 times for 9M FY2024).
+9,000 crore as on September 30, 2024.
+These factors, coupled with a healthy profit generation, translate into robust debt protection metrics (interest coverage of 20.34 times for 9M FY2025).

 The ratings also factor in the enhanced visibility of PLL's cash flows, considering the 15.75-MMTPA agreements (on either 'take or pay' or 'use or pay' basis) signed with strong counterparties for its Dahej terminal.
-The utilisation of the Dahej terminal declined to 77% in FY2023 owing to lower offtake following the elevated gas prices, which once again triggered the use or pay charges for the customers.
-Gas prices were largely stable in FY2024, which resulted in improved capacity utilisation of the Dahej terminal to more than 90% during 9M of the fiscal.
+The utilisation of the Dahej terminal improved to ~96% in FY2024 and ~100% in 9M FY2025 owing to moderate spot LNG prices and a healthy demand.
 The capacity utilisation of the Dahej terminal is likely to remain healthy as LNG prices are expected to remain range-bound over the medium term.
-The capacity utilisation of the Kochi terminal, however, continues to be low at 18-20%, even after the commencement of the Kochi-Mangalore pipeline.
-The capacity utilisation of the Kochi terminal will ramp up to 25-30% with the expected completion of the Bengaluru leg of this pipeline in November 2024, which will not only support the cash flow and improve the return indicators but also diversify the cash flow across two assets.
+The capacity utilisation of the Kochi terminal, however, continues to be low at around 20%, even after the commencement of the Kochi-Mangalore pipeline.
+The capacity utilisation of the Kochi terminal is expected to ramp up to 30-35% with the expected completion of the Bengaluru leg of the pipeline in Q1FY2026.
+Post connection to the National Gas Grid, the utilisation could inch up further, which will not only support the cash flow and improve the return indicators but also diversify the cash flow across two assets.

 The ratings also factor in the competition to natural gas from alternative fuels like hydrogen and electricity (for electric vehicles); however, these alternative sources are likely to take a very long time to materially impact gas consumption.
-Further, the company remains exposed to competition from other terminals, which are likely to be commissioned in the near to medium term, although PLL's Dahej terminal continues to be one of the most competitive as it has one of the lowest regasification charges.
+Further, the company remains exposed to competition from other terminals, which are likely to be commissioned in the near to medium term, although PLL's Dahej terminal continues to be one of the most competitive as it has one of the lowest regasification charges and a better infrastructure.

-ICRA also notes that the company is incurring capex to construct two storage tanks and an additional jetty at the Dahej terminal, along with capacity expansion to 22.5 MMTPA.
-The company also plans to set up a petrochemical facility with an approved capex of Rs.
-20,685 crore along with other plans that are in a very nascent stage.
+ICRA also notes that the company is incurring capex to construct an additional jetty at the Dahej terminal, along with the expansion of the capacity to 22.5 MMTPA.
+The company also plans to set up a petrochemical facility which is expected to be commissioned by November 2027.
 However, the implementation of these capex plans is likely to moderate the on-book cash balances and might also result in reliance on debt, in addition to exposing the company to commodity price risks.
 However, it is not likely to materially impact the leverage metrics.